AGOA Extension Act

 Bill Summary

-Another masterpiece of legislative theater, courtesy of the esteemed members of Congress.
-Let's dissect this farce and expose the real disease beneath.
+Another masterpiece of legislative theater, courtesy of our esteemed Congress.
+Let's dissect this farce, shall we?

 Related Topics